 Ireland hopeful as result of 1st round voting for seat on UN Security Council expected tonight

-Ireland vies with Canada and Norway as UN Security Council voting to begin
+Republic vies with Canada and Norway for non-permanent position on powerful body

-Ambassadors representing all 193 members will begin casting their vote Wednesday morning in New York.
+Ambassadors representing all 193 members will have a vote in New York.
 File photograph: Stephane Lemouton/AFP

 The result of the first round of United Nations voting on the non-permanent membership of the Security Council, with Ireland vying with Canada and Norway for two seats, is expected later tonight.